 Thought-provoking heritage exhibitions and world-class works by renowned Canadian artists await your discovery in our state-of-the-art exhibition space.
 Join us in the Borealis Gallery, where temporary exhibitions will be featured throughout the year, celebrating our dynamic Canadian identity, our rich history and our cultural diversity.

 January 15 to April 2, 2018

-This travelling exhibition from the Nikkei National Museum examines the hard work and perseverance of a dedicated group of community members who worked to have the injustices toward Japanese Canadians from 1942-1949 acknowledged by the government.
+This travelling exhibition from the Nikkei National Museum and Cultural Centre examines the hard work and perseverance of a dedicated group of community members who worked to have the injustices toward Japanese Canadians from 1942 to 1949 acknowledged by the government.

 The Borealis Gallery is curating an exhibition to examine the realities, conditions, and legacies of the Spanish Flu in Alberta.
 Opening in October 2018, the exhibition will explore how individuals, communities, and the province were affected by this international pandemic.
 We are looking to exhibit artworks that explore illness, disease, health and healing, the Roaring Twenties, international travel, the Great War, and the disproportional effects of disease on marginalized ethnicities, classes, and socioeconomic strata.